jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 "Null" is a non-value.
 It is a "placeholder" for a data value that is not known or not specified.
 It is only meaningful in this context;

-> Check: When might you get NaN value?
-What is a null value, by the way?

 <a name="ind-practice"></a>
 ## Independent Practice: Topic (15 minutes)
-> Instructor Note: This can be a pair programming activity or done independently.

 Download the coding prompt found in `VariablePractice` and complete all tasks.
 We will go over the answers in 12 minutes.

-> Check: Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 ***